329 Svea

-Svea (minor planet designation: 329 Svea) is an asteroid from the asteroid belt and the namesake of the small Svea family, approximately 81 km in diameter.
+329 Svea is an asteroid from the asteroid belt and the namesake of the small Svea family, approximately 81 km in diameter.
 The C-type asteroid and is probably composed of carbonaceous material.

 It was discovered by Max Wolf on 21 March 1892 in Heidelberg.

 The light curve of 329 Svea shows a periodicity of 22.6 ± 0.01 hours, during which time the brightness of the object varies by 0.10 ± 0.03 in magnitude.